WildPetScience/Triton/README.md

 box next to the green run button.
 Select "Triton: Client-PC [run]", then click the green play button.
 Gradle will download dependencies and run the application.

+## Best practices

+### Creating a new build config
+When creating a new build configuration it's important to set Gradle as the build system, rather than the built in one in IntelliJ.
+When editing the Run/Debug config, find the 'Before launch' box at the bottom and remove the entry called 'Make'.
+Then add a new dependency for "Run another configuration", and select the 'assemble' config for the project this run config will be for.
+This will ensure that the project is built using Gradle.